realazthat/snipinator/.github/README.remotified.md

         first.
 By how much, or with what prefix?
 Defaults to None. backtickify (Union[bool, str], optional): Should surround with backticks?
         With what language?
 Defaults to False.
-      decomentify (Union[bool, Literal['nl']]): Assuming that you will be using HTML comments around this call, setting this to true will add correspondingcomments to uncomment the output.
+      decomentify (Union[bool, Literal['nl']], optional): Assuming that you will be using HTML comments around this call, setting this to true will add correspondingcomments to uncomment the output.
 This allows you to have the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section. "nl" adds additional newlines after the newline delimiters.
 Defaults to False.
-      link (Optional[Literal['md', 'html']], optional): If specified, will return a markdown or html link to the path.
-Defaults to None. text (Optional[str], optional): If specified, will use this text as the return value instead of the path.
+      link (Literal['md', 'html'], optional): If specified, will return a markdown or html link to the path.
+Defaults to None. text (str, optional): If specified, will use this text as the return value instead of the path.
 If used with link, will return this text as the link text instead of the path.
 Defaults to None.
       _ctx (_Context): This is used by the system and is not available as an argument.

   Returns:
       Union[str, markupsafe.Markup]: Just returns the path.
 If the path doesn't exist, it will raise an error.
   """
 ```
 <!---->